 - Go back and forth on some topic other than guest posting

 Another way to build backlinks is to get quoted as an expert by other online publications.
 I’ve done this and have been quoted on some really big (and some really small) publications.

 Go to https://www.helpareporter.com/, or HARO for short, and sign up.
 You’ll get 3 emails a day with requests from reporters and writers who need information and quotes for their articles.

-When you reply to their inquiry, make sure you provide a quick bio, your name, link to your website, and several high-quality quotes.
-Make sure what you write is actually quotable, so keep it succinct.
+When you reply to their inquiry, make sure you provide a quick bio, your name, a link to your website, and several high-quality quotes.
+Make sure what you write is quotable, so keep it succinct.